 If you know a retired NFL football player who is having trouble navigating thru life due to concussion’s from playing in the NFL I can help.
 I can come to your city and work directly with the player and help him access the many different benefits that they are entitled to.
 It is very difficult for the agencies that are in place to work directly with the players if they have concussion issues as it is very difficult for the player to process things causing great frustration.
 Also there is a lot of paperwork to file and they have to be examined by brain Doctors that the NFL care foundation has in place.

 Our skill set is in relating to former NFL players who are suffering from the effects from playing in the NFL.
 Our first priority is medical treatment and housing and then we go from there.

-Currently Kenny is now staying at a boarding house where he gets 3 meals a day plus assistant with his medication.
-Once he finish’s his medication the goal is for him to be cleared to stay at the Independent & Assisted living facility known as BROOKDALE, who partners with the NFL.
+Currently Kenny is now staying at BROOKDALE, who partners with the NFL.
 This is a licensed facility equipped with a professional staff.
-Kenny will have his own completely furnished apartment and their is also a restaurant that serves breakfast lunch and dinner.
+Kenny has his own completely furnished apartment and their is also a restaurant that serves breakfast lunch and dinner.
 The cost of this facility is $3,000 a month and is covered by the 88 plan named after former Baltimore Colts player John Mackay!